 - Cara & Diron Cassidy, owners of Vortex Physical Therapy

-- Lynn Winterboer, owner of Winterboer Agile Analytics, LLC
+- Lynn Winterboer, owner of Winterboer Agile Analytics, LLC and one of the top voices for agile data

 How I Work With Clients

-I’ve worked as a consultant for more than five years now.
+I’ve worked as a consultant for more than eight years now.
 I’ve learned that the best marketing solution involves collaboration.
 I do welcome small, one-off jobs such as brochures, direct letter campaigns or SEO assessments.
 Yet, the real value is in working together to create a sustainable, agile marketing engine that grows as your company grows.
 My clients find that partnering with me gives both of us more clarity, which saves time and money in the long-run.

 Our first conversation is free.
 No charge.
 We talk and discuss what’s happening for you and what you’re looking to do with your business.
 I write up a proposal based on what I understood and submit some ideas and pricing for you to consider.
 I like to talk again about the proposal, answer any questions and, hopefully, get started on helping you grow your business.